KireinaHoro/jsteward.moe/content/Networking/jsteward-tech-internal-network-design.md

 `ndppd`, in order to get the correct routes, as prefixes longer than `/64` will break SLAAC.

 If JSteward Tech should possess any public IP addresses, they should be assigned to servers without native IPv6, replacing what
 HE tunnelbroker does for now.
-Due to this possibility, the IPv6 address assignment section are prone to changes.
+Due to this possibility, the IPv6 address assignment section is prone to changes.